For years 5 and 6 and older (and occasionally years 3 or 4)

 Having a highwayman arrive unexpectedly to hide in your school makes for a very exciting day.
 The children are drawn into his predicament, and fascinated by tales of his exploits.
 I have lost count of the number of times teachers have told me that this day gives children a real reason to write, even those who usually avoid such work.

-This character not only fits in very well with work based on Alfred Noyes’ poem The Highwayman, but also suits a creative curriculum approach to all sorts of topics (from journalistic writing to adventure stories, from historical fiction to persuasive writing).
-It also has a cross-curricular link with the KS2 history study of ‘an aspect or theme in British history … beyond 1066’, specifically their example: ‘crime and punishment from the Anglo-Saxons to the present’.
+This character not only fits in very well with a study of Alfred Noyes’ poem, The Highwayman, but also suits a experiential learning approach to all sorts of topics (from journalistic writing to adventure stories, from historical fiction to persuasive writing).
+It also has a cross-curricular link with the KS2 history study of ‘an aspect or theme in British history … beyond 1066’, specifically: ‘crime and punishment from the Anglo-Saxons to the present’.

 Session Format for Key Stage 2

 After I burst into the classroom or hall, I discuss who and what I am, why I need to hide, and what it is about my possessions and clothes that might indicate I am a highway robber.
 I explain any strange words I use and answer questions.
 Last, I ask the children if they have ever read stories about me, which leads me on to the setting up of some writing tasks.

 These are main focus of the day.
 I use up to four differentiated texts.
 Two need correcting (re-writing), another must be responded to with a letter, and another I want both an image and its labels changed.

 Volunteer pupils (or teacher chosen) read the texts aloud.
 After each reading I claim the stories were wrong, and then recount my own versions, explaining how things were quite different.
 I am not the villain described in the pamphlets, but more like Robin Hood, and so a proper hero!